martincartledge/martincartledge.github.io/concurrency-in-go-channels-mutex-race-conditions.md

 }
 ```

-In this example we create a new variable with the identifier `c` which is of type `chan` which will contain values of type `int`; however, in this case we are creating a _Directional Channel_ that can only receieve values
+In this example we create a new variable with the identifier `c` which is of type `chan` which will contain values of type `int`; however, in this case, we are creating a _Directional Channel_ that can only receive values

 ```go
 c := make(<-chan int, 1)